Your pup loves the taste of a good sockeye as much as you do!

-- No corn, wheat, or soy protein
+- No corn, wheat, soy, or dairy protein

 - No artificial flavors, colors, or preservatives

-Merrick Grain-Free With Salmon Dog Food is a high-quality dog food with plenty of delicious fish!
+About: Merrick Grain-Free With Salmon Dog Food is a high-quality dog food with plenty of delicious fish!

 Real salmon is listed as the #1 ingredient, followed by salmon meal.
 This shows that Merrick’s dog food really is packed with authentic meat protein – not fillers.